What is Giving Compass?

 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.

 Giving Compass' Take:

-• Sheba Rogers discusses what is needed to build communities where black men and boys can thrive instead of being left behind as they are now.
+• Sheba Rogers discusses what is needed to build communities where Black men and boys can thrive according to the Campaign for Black Male Achievement.

 To build beloved communities across America where black men and boys are healthy, thriving, and able to achieve their fullest potential — that is the Campaign for Black Male Achievement's (CBMA) core mission and rallying cry.

 CBMA's work is driven by the unwavering belief that black men and boys are assets to our communities and our country, that they possess untapped potential and brilliance, and that they thrive when given opportunities to succeed.
 We cannot truly prosper as a nation when any group is left behind and forced to exist on the fringes of society.